Psychological Marketing Tricks: How To Hook Customers To Different Prices 📈📉

 When we speak of price framing, we’re talking about changing the context in which a price is presented—without substantially changing the price itself—in order to encourage more purchases at more profitable price points.

 Some executives find it difficult to believe that price framing actually works on customers.
-Many say: “Don’t we all just weigh up the pros and cons of a purchase and then select the best and most logical option for us?
+Many say: “Don’t we all just weigh up the pros and cons of purchase and then select the best and most logical option for us?
 After all, a price is a price, right?”
 Well, not really.

 When it comes to marketing psychology, context is a massive factor influencing buying decisions.
 What’s more, psychological marketing tricks like price framing can and do consistently influence how we as customers perceive a price and value.
-Which means how your customers come to know about your business as well as how they buy from you have a massive impact on their future willingness to buy or spend more with you.
+This means how your customers come to know about your business as well as how they buy from you have a massive impact on their future willingness to buy or spend more with you.

 In this article, we will continue to discuss the use of psychological marketing tricks in pricing.
 We will also share with you tips on how to use psychological marketing tricks more effectively to unlock more value for the business and your customers.
 In addition, we’ll demonstrate the power of price framing in a real-world example of psychological marketing tricks used by Caterpillar.